Skip to content

 Ready to run your next big air event?

 Digital scoring for freestyle big air from regional qualifiers to national championships.
-Six-judge panel, different-trick rule, live leaderboard.
+Six-judge panel, best-two totals, live leaderboard.

 Scoring for big air skiing events from regional qualifiers to national championships.
 Panel runs the scores, the leaderboard runs itself.